raarevalo96/laravel-excel-seeder/README.md

 If column mapping is used (see [mapping](#mapping)) the column name should match the value in the $mapping array instead of the value in the file, if any.

-Note: this setting is currently global and applies to all files or worksheets that are processed.
-All columns with the specified name in all files or worksheets will have the validation rule applied.
-To apply differently to different files, process files with separate Seeder instances.

 Example:
 ```
 [